dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 *   A type whose declaration is marked `sealed`
 *   `T?` where `T` is always-exhaustive
 *   `FutureOr<T>` for some type `T` that is always-exhaustive
-*   A record type whose fields are all always-exhaustive types
+*   A record type whose fields all have always-exhaustive types
 *   A type variable `X` with bound `T` where `T` is always-exhaustive
-*   A promoted type variable `X & T` where `T` is always-exhaustive.
+*   A promoted type variable `X & T` where `T` is always-exhaustive

 All other types are not always-exhaustive.
 Then: